Elearning software and platforms as the new reality

 Advice Cloud are public sector procurement specialists.
 We built a new website for them adding e-commerce and e-learning elements.
 We integrated WooCommerce and Sensei (the Learning Management System) to facilitate the purchasing as well as delivery of materials via the website.

-PR Academy offer a wide range of training courses leading to qualifications in internal communications, PR, and public affairs, among others.
-We have rebuilt their website, integrating with their CRM platform and are in the process of migrating their e-learning courses from their current Learning Management System to WordPress.
+PR Academy offer a wide range of training courses leading to qualifications in public relations, internal communication, and public affairs, among others.
+We built their website, integrating with their CRM platform.
+We also built their online Learning Management System (LMS), the PR Academy Study Hub, migrating their e-learning courses from the old LMS to WordPress.

 What does the future hold?